Bernie Sanders Holds Presidential Campaign Rally In Chicago

 Born and raised in Brooklyn, Sanders moved to Chicago as a young adult.
 The presidential candidate graduated from college in the Windy City, and became an activist during the Civil Rights movement.

 At Sunday’s Chicago rally, Sanders focused on racial inequalities between white and black Americans.
-The Vermont Senator touched upon the difference in mortality and cancer rates, rallying against voter suppression and the unjust criminal justice system.
+The Vermont senator touched upon the difference in mortality and cancer rates, rallying against voter suppression and the unjust criminal justice system.

 “Today, the infant mortality rate in black communities is more than double the rate for white communities and the death rates from cancer and almost every disease is far higher for blacks,” he said.

 According to campaign advisers, the senator’s weekend rallies were an attempt to “draw a connection” between Sanders’ personal story and the policies he advocates for.
-Along with other Democratic presidential candidates, Sanders went to Selma, Alabama to remember Bloody Sunday, the 1965 civil rights march.
+Along with other Democratic presidential candidates, Sanders went to Selma, Alabama, to remember Bloody Sunday, the 1965 civil rights march.

-During his speech at the event, Sanders talked about the presidential campaigns of Reverend Jesse Jackson who was also in attendance, according to Politico.
+During his speech at the event, Sanders talked about the presidential campaigns of Reverend Jesse Jackson, who was also in attendance, according to Politico.

-Sanders talked about Jackson’s 1984 campaign, the Reverend’s famous “rainbow coalition.”
+Sanders talked about Jackson’s 1984 campaign, the reverend’s famous “rainbow coalition.”

 Bernie Sanders’ Chicago 2020 speech to focus on fight against racism https://t.co/ng4uTHSsFb